Peacefully navigate conflicts?

 For the dream of increased harmony to become a reality, we need to figure out how to;

 2. Minimise the hurts when tensions rise and

 The good news is that these skills really can be learned.

 Very few parents grew up in a family where their parents modelled healthy emotional conversations.
 So, if this is new and daunting as a parent, know that you’re not alone!
 Healing our hearts and maintaining heart-to-heart conversations is not just an intellectual journey.
 It’s a journey of healing old wounds and learning to keep an open heart and an open mind despite the deeply programmed urges to shut down and cling to old beliefs.

-Parents soon learn that it’s not enough to want to do better than their parents, there’s a lot to learn and indeed unlearn!
+Parents soon learn that wishing to do better than their parents is just the beginning.
+There’s a lot to learn and indeed unlearn!
 Childhood patterns and hurts can live on and can be hard to overcome!
 Differences of wants and needs are unavoidable, misunderstandings will inevitably happen.
-So how can warm connections be maintained, how can all voices be heard, how can conflicts actually get resolved and not just silenced or buried?
+So how can we maintain warm connections?
+How can we ensure that everyone’s voice is heard?
+How can conflicts get genuinely resolved and not just silenced or buried?

 Let’s break down the messy dynamics a little to gain more clarity.
 If we’re to change generations of old patterns, we need to be pretty clear about what the healthier approach to conflicts looks like.
 And to this end, understanding the different approaches to conflicts can help you find your way back to a more productive approach when you get derailed.